sonata-project/SonataPageBundle/docs/reference/api.rst

         # config/routes.yaml

-        NelmioApiDocBundle:
-            resource: "@NelmioApiDocBundle/Resources/config/routing.yml"
-            prefix:   /api/doc

         sonata_api_page:
-            type:         rest
             prefix: /api/page
-            resource:     "@SonataPageBundle/Resources/config/routing/api.xml"
+            resource: "@SonataPageBundle/Resources/config/routing/api_nelmio_v3.xml"

 Serialization
 -------------

-We're using serializations groups from `JMSSerializerBundle`_ to customize the inputs & outputs.
+We're using serialization groups from `JMSSerializerBundle`_ to customize the inputs and outputs.

 The taxonomy is as follows:

 * ``sonata_api_read`` is the group used to display entities
 * ``sonata_api_write`` is the group used for input entities (when used instead of forms)

-If you wish to customize the outputted data, feel free to setup your own serialization options by configuring `JMSSerializer`_ with those groups.
+If you wish to customize the outputted data, feel free to set up your own serialization options by configuring `JMSSerializer`_ with those groups.

 .. _`FOSRestBundle`: https://github.com/FriendsOfSymfony/FOSRestBundle
 .. _`NelmioApiDocBundle`: https://github.com/nelmio/NelmioApiDocBundle